Ji-Man Choi Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 13th in MLB.

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.95).
+- The Giants' 3.92 team ERA ranks 10th among all MLB pitching staffs.

-- Giants pitchers combine to surrender 94 home runs (one per game), the fifth-fewest in the league.
+- The Giants allow the fifth-fewest home runs in baseball (95 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.